When does an impacting drop stop bouncing?: Limiting cases

 Figures \ref{fig:BolimDescription}(c) and (d) show the distribution of energy at take-off as a function of $\Bon$ for $\Wen = 1$ and $\Wen =20$, respectively.
 For both Weber numbers, as $\Bon$ increases, the fraction of initial energy that goes into viscous dissipation, $E_\eta(t_c)$, is constant.
 However, the gravitational potential energy $\Delta E_g(t_c)$, initially negligible for $\Bon = 0.001$, increases with increasing $\Bon$, leading to a decrease of the drop's kinetic energy at take-off $E_k(t_c)$, which eventually drops to zero as bouncing stops at $\Boc$.
-At $t=t_c$, energy is still available to the drop in the form of gravitational potential energy, allowing the drop to oscillate on the substrate.
-This observation allows us to rationalize the different behavior of $t_c$ with $\Bon$ and $\Ohn$.
+Noticing that energy is still available to the drop in the form of gravitational potential energy at $t=t_c$ allows us to rationalize the different behavior of $t_c$ with $\Bon$ and $\Ohn$.
 Indeed, the viscous rebound suppression corresponds to a transition from an underdamped to overdamped system, associated to a divergence of the oscillation period, while heavy drops undergo successive energy transfers between gravitational potential, kinetic and surface energy on the inertio-capillary timescale.

-Finally, we compare the variation of $\varepsilon$ with $\Boc$ extracted from our simulations to the spring-mass model of \citet{biance2006} which takes into account the role of gravity but neglects viscous dissipation.
-In our notation, the dependence of $\varepsilon$ on $\Bon$ is written as
+Finally, we compare the variation of $\varepsilon$ and $t_c$ with $\Bon$ extracted from our simulations to the spring-mass model of \citet{biance2006} which takes into account the role of gravity but neglects viscous dissipation.
+In our notation, the dependence of $\varepsilon$ on $\Bon$ in the model of \citet{biance2006} is written as

-Equation~\eqref{eqn:BianceEtAl_epsilon} is in excellent quantitative agreement with the data extracting the values of $\varepsilon_*$ and $\Boc$ from the simulations (figure \ref{fig:Bolim}b).
-We stress that the model of \citet{biance2006}, similarly as that of \citet{jha2020viscous}, does not capture the evolution of the prefactor $\varepsilon_*$ or $\varepsilon_0$ with $\Wen$.
+Equation~\eqref{eqn:BianceEtAl_epsilon} is in excellent quantitative agreement with the values of \revRev{$\varepsilon_*(\Wen)$} and \revRev{$\Boc(\Wen)$} extracted from the simulations (figure \ref{fig:Bolim}a).
+However, this model predicts a constant $t_c$ which is in disagreement with our simulations as we approach $Bo_c$ (figure \ref{fig:Bolim}b).
+We further stress that the model of \citet{biance2006}, similarly as that of \citet{jha2020viscous}, does not capture the evolution of the prefactor $\varepsilon_*$ or $\varepsilon_0$ with $\Wen$.
 It indeed does not take into account viscous dissipation, which we have shown to be the main ingredient responsible for the loss of rebound elasticity as $\Wen$ is increased.
 We address the relevance of this model in predicting the variation of the coefficient of restitution with $\Wen$ in appendix~\ref{app:Weber}.